jeidmann/jeidmann.github.io/_pages/about.md

 ---
 Hello!
 I am a recent `Ph.D.` graduate in the Geosciences at Colorado State University.
 I embrace the `growth mindset` and am always looking to build upon and learn new skills!
 I love working with data in `efficient` and `analytical` ways.
 I am especially excited about the prospect of learning as much as we can through combining different types of data (qualitative, quanitative, and through satellite imagery) in both space and time.

+I have spent the past 4+ years of my Ph.D. conducting data analysis on large and disparate data sets.
+I am especially experienced in `data analysis`, `statistical analysis`, `remote sensing`, and `data visualization`.
+Please visit the [<b><u>Projects</u></b>](/projects/) page to find out more about the things that I have worked on.
 <h4> Background </h4>
 I was born in Germany and grew up in the Boston area.
 I grew up running cross country and road races (since the 3rd grade) and played the viola in the Boston Youth Symphony Orchestra.

 I spent my college years exploring the geology of the Berkshires at `Williams College` in Western Massachusetts.
 However, I also managed to explore Geology across the world, taking part in a field course that traveled across the United States (a camping roadtrip from Pennsylvania to Montana), studying abroad at `ETH Zurich` in Switzerland, and performing undergrad thesis research in Svalbard, Norway (funded through the NSF/REU and Keck Consortium).

 In the years after college, I worked at `Geosyntec Consultants`--an environmental consulting firm-- working to remediate contaminated land.
 Projects brought me to New Jersey, Connecticut, Pennsylvania, New Hampshire, Massachusetts, Vermont, and Maine.

-Missing `MS` information here.
+One particular project along the Penobscot River in Bangor Maine insighted an interest in sediment transport and modeling that I chose to pursue.

+In 2016 I moved to Fort Collins to pursue my `M.S.` degree at Colorado State University.
+During my degree, I worked alongside the City of Longmont to better inform them of the post-flood sediment dynamics of their drinking water reservoir.
+My research allowed them to understand how snowmelt affected sediment input, and how reservoir management activities impacted this sediment remobilization within the reservoir.

-Throughout my Ph.D.
-I traveled to Puerto Rico, initially with the goal of better predicting hurricane-induced landsliding.
+Throughout my `Ph.D.` research, I sought to enhance my coding and analytical skills with large data sets.
+For my research, I traveled to Puerto Rico, initially with the goal of better predicting hurricane-induced landsliding.
 As the COVID-19 pandemic hit, however, the ability to do fieldwork became quite limited.
 This led me to take a step back and look at the bigger picture of landscape dynamics in Puerto Rico.
 As a result, I dove into analysis of `remote sensing` imagery to extract channel measurements (in particular bedrock river width) to better understand landscape-scale differences in the rivers that shape the landscape.
 This research involved me `developing my own new method` of channel width extraction, automating the extraction process through creating a routine (comprised of coding, data visualization, and a series of functions), and explaining the process through a comprehensive User Manual.
 Having developed this process, I then extracted the channel width at 1-meter resolution from >10,000 locations across the entire island of Puerto Rico (3,500 square miles)!

 <h4> Fun Facts About Me </h4>